Learning Advection Diffusion Universal Differential Equation (UDE) for Control

 Advective flux control

-Simultaneous control of particle number density and mean flux using gray-box MPC. (a) The set point mean flux (dashed red line) and measured flux (solid blue line) show accurate tracking throughout the sinusoidal profile. (b) Particle positions and polar order at representative times, highlighting leftward (green) and rightward (purple) orientations. (c) Density profiles consistently accumulate near x±, indicating the successful maintenance of the target accumulation. (d) Flux profiles confirm precise mean flux control, with measured mean flux (solid blue line) matching the set point (dashed red line). (e) Actuator field snapshots reveal dynamic control strategies, including field modulation to achieve target fluxes, paired with localized jamming around x± to maintain density accumulation about x±.
+Simultaneous control of particle number density and mean flux using UDE-MPC. (a) The set point mean flux (dashed red line) and measured flux (solid blue line) show accurate tracking throughout the sinusoidal profile. (b) Particle positions and polar order at representative times, highlighting leftward (green) and rightward (purple) orientations. (c) Density profiles consistently accumulate near x±, indicating the successful maintenance of the target accumulation. (d) Flux profiles confirm precise mean flux control, with measured mean flux (solid blue line) matching the set point (dashed red line). (e) Actuator field snapshots reveal dynamic control strategies, including field modulation to achieve target fluxes, paired with localized jamming around x± to maintain density accumulation about x±.
 Red dashed vertical lines indicate target particle accumulation points, emphasizing the controller's ability to simultaneously regulate both number density and flux across the domain.